litentry/heima/tee-worker/omni-executor/client-sdk/packages/client-sdk/docs/@heima/namespaces/request/functions/addAccount.md

 `Promise`\<\{ `payloadToSign`: `string`; `send`: (`args`) => `Promise`\<\{ `blockHash`: `` `0x${string}` ``; `extrinsicHash`: `` `0x${string}` ``; `status`: `` `0x${string}` ``; \}\>; \}\>

 - A promise that resolves to an object containing the payload to sign (if applicable) and a send function.

-payloadToSign - The payload to sign if the identity is a Web3 identity.

-send - A function to send the request to the Enclave.

-send.args - The arguments required to send the request.

-send.args.authentication - The authentication data.

-send.return.blockHash - Block hash of the transaction

-send.return.extrinsicHash - Extrinsic hash of the transaction

-send.return.status - Status of the transaction